Onboarding New Products

 3. In the product submission JSON, specify the image URLs as an array in the mandatory Config attribute type media.

-During product submission validation, we will validate any provided links and download the pictures.
+During product submission validation, we will validate and download the images from the provided URLs.

 Image files cannot currently be uploaded directly to Zalando.